What we’re all about

 Membership will provide BCA (British Caving Association) Insurance which covers your access to caves on private land and public liability in case something goes wrong.
-More details can be found here.

 The club does not recommend any personal liability insurer for caving in the UK, where there are well organised free rescue systems in place.
 Many members use Snowcard for foreign expeditions.
 If members wish to have Personal Liability Cover, it is available starting at about £10 a weekend.